 About the Boe Forum

 Having served the citizens of South Dakota as Governor (1964-1968) and the people of the United States as Chief Judge of the U.S. Customs Court (1971-1984), Nils A. Boe (1913-1992) devised a program whereby residents of South Dakota and the neighboring states would be provided access to “singularly knowledgeable” individuals who would address events, issues, or problems of “current worldwide or national concern and of broad public interest.”
 In this idea of a non-partisan lecture series for students and the general public, Governor Boe was joined by his two surviving sisters, Borghild Boe, a social work administrator, and Lois Boe Hyslop, a French literature scholar.
-The Boe family established an endowment at Augustana College for the Center for Western Studies that supports this major lecture series in perpetuity.
+The Boe family established an endowment at Augustana College (now Augustana University) for the Center for Western Studies that supports this major lecture series in perpetuity.
 To the Board of Directors of the Center for Western Studies, Governor Boe gave the responsibility to “institute and conduct” the Boe Forum on Public Affairs.

 The forums are free and open to the public.
 Since the first Boe Forum in 1995, speakers have included Colin Powell, George H. W. Bush, Mikhail Gorbachev, John Major, Barbara Bush, Desmond Tutu, Queen Noor, Susan Dentzer, Newt Gingrich, Rudy Giuliani, L. Paul Bremer, Al Gore, Vicente and Marta Fox, Sandra Day O’Connor, Pervez Musharraf, Madeleine K. Albright, Mary Robinson, Jared Cohen, and Jon Huntsman.